-[PLEASE NOTE THAT DUE TO THE CURRENT COVID-19 PANDEMIC, ICSID INTERNSHIPS ARE BEING HELD REMOTELY.
-PLEASE NOTE THAT WE ARE EXTENDING THE DEADLINE TO SUBMIT APPLICATIONS FOR THE SUMMER SEMESTER UNTIL FEBRUARY 15, 2021]
+[PLEASE NOTE THAT DUE TO THE CURRENT COVID-19 PANDEMIC, ICSID INTERNSHIPS ARE BEING HELD REMOTELY.]

 ICSID offers unpaid internship opportunities to students enrolled in a graduate degree program who are eligible and qualified for an internship (sometimes referred to as an externship) under their University rules and World Bank Group requirements (see below).
 The main objective of the internships is to allow students with an interest in international investment dispute settlement and international investment law to gain a better understanding of ICSID's work, enhance their academic and career goals and contribute to ICSID's mission.
 To this end, the Centre is looking for enthusiastic and energetic candidates who can work effectively in a team-based environment.